aiven/aiven-docs/docs/products/clickhouse/howto/integration-databases.md

 1. Log in to the [Aiven Console](https://console.aiven.io/).

-1. In the **Services** page, select an Aiven for ClickHouse service you want to edit integration databases for.
+1. In the <ConsoleLabel name="Services"/> page, select an Aiven for ClickHouse service you want to edit integration databases for.

-1. In your service's page, select **Databases and tables** from the sidebar to find the **Databases and tables** list.
+1. In your service's page, select <ConsoleLabel name="databasestables"/> from the sidebar to find the **Databases and tables** list.

-1. From the **Databases and tables** list, select a pencil icon for an Apache Kafka integration database to edit.
+1. Find an Apache Kafka integration database to edit on the **Databases and tables** list, and click <ConsoleLabel name="actions"/> > **Edit database**.

 1. In the **Edit database** wizard, find a table to edit in the **Configured tables** list and expand its details by